Guidance

 The nomenclature used to describe dental training differs from that used for medical trainees.

-Any dentists in training not at DST1+ level (that is, still a DCT) on 2 August would be eligible for section one pay protection.
+Any dentists in dental core training on 2 August 2016 would be eligible for section one pay protection.